Tourism Development & Promotion

-- Support WB6 in implementing tourism-related policy reforms including in skills development
+- WB6 supported in implementing tourism related policy reforms

-- Foster the work of public-private partnerships in the provision of tourism services and site management
+- Work of public-private partnerships in provision of tourism services and site management supported

 The Tourism Development and Promotion project works to consolidate what is now a fragmented tourism offer in the six Western Balkan economies - Albania, Bosnia and Herzegovina, Kosovo*, Montenegro, North Macedonia and Serbia – through the creation of joint regional (3+ economies) tourism routes and offers which would attract more international tourists, lengthen their stay in the region, increase revenues and contribute to the employment in the industry.

 The project focuses on developing joint and internationally competitive tourism offers in cultural and adventure tourism niches and their global promotion, thus contributing to the branding of the region as a desirable tourism destination.